-Mexican food dominates the Latin American cuisine scene in the United States, not a surprise because Mexico is our neighbor.
+Mexican food dominates the Latin American cuisine scene in the United States, which is not surprising because Mexico is our neighbor.

-That leads to many misconceptions about the food in Latin American, mainly that it's all spicy, as my mom once believed.
+That leads to many misconceptions about the food in Latin America, mainly that it's all spicy, as my mom once believed.

 The truth is, other than Mexico, only Peru is big on spicy food, and in most countries, the food is quite bland.